iExecBlockchainComputing/documentation/for-developers/confidential-computing/requester-secrets.md

 You will get a hexadecimal address for your deployed app.
 Use that address to push the app developer secret to the [SMS](intel-sgx-technology.md#secret-management-service-sms).

-For simplicity, we will use the secret in a TEE-debug app on a debug workerpool.
-The debug workerpool is connected to a debug Secret Management Service so we will send the dataset encryption key to this SMS (this is fine for debugging but do not use to store production secrets).
+For simplicity, we will use secrets in a TEE-debug app on a debug workerpool.
+The debug workerpool is connected to a debug Secret Management Service so we will send the requester secrets to this SMS (this is fine for debugging but do not use to store production secrets).

 ### Push some requester secrets to the SMS